UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Once the driver is built and the **externalcontrol** URCap is installed on the robot, you are good to go ahead starting the driver. (**Note**: We do recommend, though, to calibrate your robot first.)

-To actually start the robot driver use one of the existing launchfiles
+To actually start the robot driver use one of the existing launch files

     $ roslaunch ur_robot_driver <robot_type>_bringup.launch robot_ip:=192.168.56.101